ellman12/Password-Generator-and-Guesser/README.md

 ```
 $ ./PGG.exe -p123456 -OHelloWorld
 ```
 When PGG finally guesses the password, have it send the results to a file.
-You do not need to give it an extension in the -O flag.
+You do not need to give it an extension in the -O flag.<br><br>

+## Contributing
+Feel free to message me or open a PR if you have a feature idea or spot a bug 🐛